Obviously microgreens placed under a light source grow more vigorous than without light.

 LED Shop Light

-The LED shop lights are installed on a shelving unit that I use to grow microgreens and other indoor garden plants.
+The LED shop lights are installed on a shelving unit I use to grow microgreens and other indoor garden plants.
 Two light bars are installed.

 The lights are Commercial Electric LED Strip Shop Lights, which can be purchased at Home Depot.
 Each light is equivalent to a 25-watt fluorescent light bulb.